trianglecurling/scoreboard-reader/README.md

 ```

 Where the values in each `<List of strings>` can be:

-`"BLANK"` - indicates there is no card in the cell
+- `"BLANK"` - indicates there is no card in the cell
-`"UNKNOWN"` - unable to determine the value (e.g. it is occluded)
+- `"1"` - `"11"` - the value of the end card that is hung
-`"1" - "11"` - the value of the end card that is hung
+- `"UNKNOWN"` - unable to determine the value (e.g. it is occluded)

 ### Record changes to a database